 This one is pretty straight-forward.
 If Compress Without Alpha is checked, then the alpha channel of your texture will be removed during compression.
-This is mostly relevant because the presence of an alpha channel in your texture will dictate which compression formats are available to you.
+This is mostly relevant because the presence of an alpha channel in your texture may dictate which compression formats are available to you.

-If your source texture has no alpha channel to begin with, this setting will have no effect.
+If your source texture has no alpha channel to begin with this setting will have no effect.

 By default the Editor will attempt to recompress your texture every single time you make a change within your compression settings.
 When this happens you might experience a performance hitch as it updates the file, especially with larger texture files or on lower-spec systems.